spring-projects/spring-framework/CONTRIBUTING.md

     Author: First Last <user@mail.com>

-This helps ensure traceability against the CLA, and also goes a long way to ensuring useful output from tools like `git shortlog` and others.
+This helps ensure traceability against the CLA and also goes a long way to ensuring useful output from tools like `git shortlog` and others.

-You can configure this globally via the account admin area GitHub (useful for fork-and-edit cases); globally with
+You can configure this via the account admin area in GitHub (useful for fork-and-edit cases); _globally_ on your machine with

     git config --global user.name "First Last"
     git config --global user.email user@mail.com

-or locally for the spring-framework repository only by omitting the '--global'
+or _locally_ for the `spring-framework` repository only by omitting the '--global' flag:
-flag:

     cd spring-framework
     git config user.name "First Last"